mmm111mmm/inacityinthefuture/next.md

 If we want to vary data, we use **variables**.

-## What does a variable look like?
+## What is a variable made of?

-A variable consists of two things:
+A variable is made of two things:

-0. A data type
+0. A variable data type
-0. A name
+0. A variable name

+Java needs to know the **type** of variable.
 We looked at data types previously: a string, an int, a float, a bool.

-Java needs to know the **type** of data.

 The name can be anything you want.